sernanic/dogSitterAdmin/README.md

-# PawSitter - Dog Sitter Admin App
+# pikpup - Dog Sitter Admin App

 A mobile application for pet sitters to manage their services, bookings, and client interactions.